duraiselvaa/spring-rest-unsecured/README.md

 This specific application doesn't have any views, and the output comes in JSON format.
 This could be verified using

+- RESTClient
 - CURL
-- RESTClient

-## REST Client
+## RESTClient

-It can be downloaded from: http://code.google.com/p/rest-client/

-And could be opened in the browser once installed.
+- This is an add-on to Firefox and could be installed from: https://addons.mozilla.org/en-US/firefox/addon/restclient/
+- Once installed the RESTClient icon will be available in the 'Navigation Toolbar' like any other add-on.

-### How To use REST Client
+### How to test using RESTClient

 - choose the Request methods (GET, PUT, DELETE, POST)
 - specify request headers if required - Accept:application/json (this is required to pass the data as JSON during POST and PUT)